Ibexian/EastMeetsKitchen/_posts/2016-11-8-vegan-pad-thai.md

     <img src="/images/241-7.jpg">
 </figure>

-This recipe is super easy and if you make the pad thai sauce ahead of time and keep it in the refrigerator, it's even more simple.
-Depending on how much protein you like in your pad thai, you can add in tofu, vegan meats and a tofu scramble, which most non-vegans may not have heard of.
+This recipe is super easy and if you make the pad Thai sauce ahead of time and keep it in the refrigerator, it's even more simple.
+Depending on how much protein you like in your pad Thai, you can add in tofu, vegan meats and a tofu scramble, which most non-vegans may not have heard of.
 It's actually quite similar to scrambled eggs and you prepare it by crumbling up pieces of firm tofu, just like how you would crumble feta.

-For me, the pad thai sauce is pretty good, but I had to adjust it from other recipes as sometimes I found they were either too sweet or too sour.
+For me, the pad Thai sauce is pretty good, but I had to adjust it from other recipes as sometimes I found they were either too sweet or too sour.
 Have a taste of the sauce before adding it to the noodles.
 If you want to be more salty, add more salt or soy sauce.
 If you want it to be more sweet or sour, adjust with sugar and lime juice.
-I think how you like your pad thai sauce is sort of a personal thing.
+I think how you like your pad Thai sauce is sort of a personal thing.

 <figure class="half">
 <img src="/images/241-6.jpg">